Capture-Recapture Basics: The Lincoln-Petersen Estimator

 95% CI: 93 to 307

-This is an important practical point for study design.
-If you want a precise estimate of \(N\), you need to tag a lot of animals and/or have high enough detection probability to generate a decent number of recaptures.
-We will come back to this idea when we think about designing robust design studies.
+That’s a genuinely important point for designing a study, not just a maths footnote.
+If you want a tight estimate of \(N\), you need to tag plenty of animals, or detect them well enough to get a decent pile of recaptures, and ideally both.
+We’ll come back to this when we start thinking about how to design a robust design study properly.

 Code